varnish/Varnish-Book/varnish_sysadmin.rst

 .. container:: handout

-   Grace mode is a mode in which Varnish uses an object that has already expired as far as the TTL is concerned.
+   When Varnish is in grace mode, it uses an object that has already expired as far as the TTL is concerned.
 There are several reasons this might happen, one of them being if a backend is marked as bad by a health probe.